Architecture of the United Arab Emirates: Rural Emirati architecture

-In less commercialised areas of the United Arab Emirates, architecture remains largely traditional, with barjeel structures still in use for practical purposes.
-Much of the UAE’s traditional vernacular architecture developed in the 18th and 19th centuries remains in less westernised areas of the state.
-Such settlements are established in response to specific social and environmental conditions; homes, market places, mosques and fortified buildings are all reflective of the interconnected influences between a group’s culture and trade.
+In less commercialised areas of the United Arab Emirates, there are buildings which appear traditional, including reconstructed barjeel structures, originally from Iran and designed to bring cooler and cleaner air into interiors.
+These structures today, however, are nearly all ornamental and non-functioning.
+Reconstructed examples of the UAE’s traditional vernacular architecture developed in the 18th and 19th centuries are to be find in older, historical centres of each city.
+For example, Dubai's historic Bastakiya district (today renamed Al Fahidi) was largely demolished in the 1970s and 1980s, but reconstructions welcome visitors today.
+No one lives there.
+Such settlements can give the visitor the impression of earlier social and environmental conditions; buildings, including market places, mosques and fortified buildings, are somewhat reflective of the interconnected influences between a group’s culture and trade.
+Ultimately, however, these buildings are outfitted with contemporary life's expected utilities, including air-conditioning.

-To this day, building materials are simple and reflective of resources at hand.
-The usage of stone guss, a lime mixture derived from seashells and a chalk and water paste is characteristic of more permanent inland houses.
+To this day, current-day building materials are made to appear as if they were made with mud and coral.
+However, they are all built with reinforced concrete.
+The usage of stone guss, a lime mixture derived from seashells and a chalk and water paste was characteristic of more permanent inland houses.
+Today it such materials are imitated with a outer layer coating.
 The structure of such houses is indicative of privacy and ventilation as central needs of the population, with high walls and limited visibility into buildings.
 Courtyard housing features are still utilised, designed to allow public interaction between male members of the household while preserving dignity and privacy of female family members.
 This is an example of traditional societal standards being well preserved through architectural fixtures in less commercialised areas.
 Rural and village architecture in the UAE is solely based on protecting occupants from the harsh environmental elements and climate of the geographical area.
 At a basic level, protection is needed from high temperatures, high humidity, high solar radiation, dust storms and desert winds.
 This is heavily reflected in the traditional and current use of courtyard houses and arish (houses built of palm tree leaves).